QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

     cmsenv
     scram b

-Note that every time you open a terminal in CERNVM or reload the linux kernel, **you have to enter cmsenv in the src directory before entering commands.** Not doing so will not load the commands required to use root.
+Note that every time you open a terminal in CernVM or reload the linux kernel, **you have to enter cmsenv in the src directory before entering commands.** Not doing so will not load the commands required to use root.

-Using CERNVM to Explore ROOT Files
+Using CernVM to Explore ROOT Files
 ----------------------------------

-Once CERNVM and the required CMSSW files are installed, it is very easy to open and explore ROOT files.
+Once CernVM and the required CMSSW files are installed, it is very easy to open and explore ROOT files.
 For this example we will use a file stored on CERN's servers.

 If this is the first time opening the terminal in this session or you havent loaded CMSSW_5_3_32, enter: